dymmond/lilya/docs/en/docs/responses.md

 {!> ../../../docs_src/responses/multi_range_file.py !}
 ```

-By default we limit the maximum amount of requested ranges to 5.
+By default we limit the maximum amount of requested ranges to five.
 For a different security approach
 or different multipart parsing you can modify the `FileResponse`

 ```python